SaierLaboratory/TCDBtools/manuals/areFamiliesHomologous.md

 or subclass.
 Users have the option to use precomputed alignments or run new BLASTs for their sequences.

-First, _famXpander_ is run in order to extract an expanded list of candidate homologous proteins for each family.
-Second, _protocol2_ is run to determine homology and TMS topology.
-Only those pairs that have a protocol2 score above a user-specified threshold and minimum alignment length will be singled out to run _gsat_.
-If _gsat_ produces a z-score above a user-specified value it will be regarded significant.
+First, [_famXpander_](famXpander.md) is run in order to extract an expanded list of candidate homologous proteins for each family.
+Second, [_protocol2_](https://github.com/SaierLaboratory/BioVx/blob/master/manuals/BioV_manual.pdf) is run to determine homology and TMS topology.
+Only those pairs that have a protocol2 score above a user-specified threshold and minimum alignment length will be singled out to run [_gsat_](https://github.com/SaierLaboratory/BioVx/blob/master/manuals/BioV_manual.pdf).
+If _gsat_ produces a z-score above a user-specified value it will be regarded significant and GSAT scores are then calculated across the full homology transitivity path.
+These hits can then be explored for hydropathy overlap, repeat unit compatibility, [Pfam](https://pfam.xfam.org/) domains, motif conservation, and 3D structural similarities.

 ## Contributor